 “When I play, you are the co-autor.
 You listen to the music, but in fact you are hearing your own voice, feelings and experiences.
 You are the protagonist and I am the mediator between the dream world and reality.“

 Recognised for the intensity and originality of her interpretations, Elitsa Desseva ranks among the most promising and sought after artists of her generation.

-Born in Sofia (Bulgaria), Elitsa finished her Bachelor’s and Master’s Degree in piano performance and chamber music with Balazs Szokolay and Thomas Steinhöfel at the University of Music Franz Liszt in Weimar and currently she is finishing her Master’s in song accompaniment under the tutelage of Charles Spencer and Markus Hadulla at the Vienna University of Music and Performing Arts.
+Born in Sofia (Bulgaria), Elitsa finished her Bachelor’s and Master’s Degree in piano performance and chamber music with Balazs Szokolay and Thomas Steinhöfel at the University of Music Franz Liszt in Weimar and Master’s in song accompaniment under the tutelage of Charles Spencer and Markus Hadulla at the Vienna University of Music and Performing Arts.
 She is an Yehudi Menuhin Live Music Now artist and has received grants from Foundation Yordan Kamdzhalov, DAAD, Deutschland Stipendium, Anny Felbermayer-Fonds.

 “Eine Bombenbegabung!
 Sowas habe ich lange nicht gehört!”